Salmandabbakuti/xenea-discord-bot/README.md

 1. Join the CrossValue Hub Discord Server: https://discord.gg/S28xtbrYXt

-2. Ensure you have a minimum of 0.1 XCR testnet balance in your account.
-If not, visit the CrossValueChain Discord server to obtain some if you wanted to access exclusive Balance gated channels.
+2. Make sure you have at least 1 LinkFolio Profile minted to wallet to be verified.
+Please go to https://linkfol-io.vercel.app/ to create a LinkFolio Profile(You can think of it as web3 version of linktree to manage all your social links)

 3. Open the `#⁠start-here` channel on discord server.Type the command `/verify` in the channel.

 4. Our bot will send you a link to connect your wallet and sign a message.
-After you sign the message, the bot will verify if you have a minimum of 0.1 XCR testnet balance in your account.
+After you sign the message, the bot will verify if you have a LinkFolio Profile minted to your wallet.

-5. If you have enough balance in your wallet, you will be assigned the `CVC Insider` role and gain access to the exclusive channels and perks on the server.
-If not enough balance, you will still be assigned the `member` role, which will allow you access to the `⁠#general` channels on the server.
+5. If you have LinkFolio Profile NFT in your wallet, you will be assigned the `CVC Insider` role and gain access to the exclusive channels and perks on the server.
+If not, you will still be assigned the `member` role, which will allow you access to the `⁠#general` channels on the server.

 ## Getting Started(Developer Guide)